SylwiaGrudkowska/JDemetra-documentation/pages/theory/index.md

 presence of possibly several types of outlier.
 SEATS (\"Signal Extraction in ARIMA Time Series\") performs an ARIMA-based decomposition of an observed time series into unobserved components.
-Information about the TRAMO/SEATS method available in this section derives directly from papers by Victor Gómez and Agustin Maravall; the most important ones
+Information about the TRAMO-SEATS method available in this section derives directly from papers by Victor Gómez and Agustin Maravall; the most important ones
 are: GÓMEZ, V., and MARAVALL, A. (1996), GÓMEZ, V., and MARAVALL, A.
 (2001a, b) and MARAVALL, A. (2009).
-More information about the TRAMO/SEATS method, TRAMO/SEATS software (DOS version and TSW+ -- Tramo Seats Windows software and several interfaces) and its documentation as well as papers on methodology and application of the programs, can be found in the dedicated section of the [Banco de España site](https://www.bde.es/bde/es/) (Services
+More information about the TRAMO-SEATS method, TRAMO-SEATS software (DOS version and TSW+ -- Tramo Seats Windows software and several interfaces) and its documentation as well as papers on methodology and application of the programs, can be found in the dedicated section of the [Banco de España site](https://www.bde.es/bde/es/) (Services